openMVG/openMVG/src/openMVG_Samples/multiview_trifocal/README.md

 The feature provider interface is the interface providing the data above the robust estimation in the SfM pipeline.
 The SfM_data container stores all the data once it is validated.

-## Path for Trifocal ##
+### Path for Trifocal

-Email from Pierre 29oct19
+Adapted from Pierre email 29oct19

 Here is the path I would follow for integration of new minimal solver.
 Here I target towards contributing for the community and for large scale experiments.

-1. Add the minimal solver in src/openMVG/multiview/XX.hpp XX.cpp or `src/openMVG/multiview/trifocal/*` if multiple files are needed
+1. Add the minimal solver in src/openMVG/multiview/XX.hpp XX.cpp or `src/openMVG/multiview/trifocal/*`
-2. Add corresponding unit test
+2. Add corresponding unit test solver_essential_five_point_test.cpp#L257
-To do so I'm using a perfect set of camera and know 3D point and reprojection (synthetic data) solver_essential_five_point_test.cpp#L257 Camera path is set as a Ring or Heart shape.
 => Make a PR here
 3. Add a sample to demonstrate the solver to the community on real data and let people experiment with it At this stage we will need to introduce the solver to the Robust Stage.
 OpenMVG is using the Kernel concept to embed the solver, the metric and the point selection to ACRansac in a generic way https://github.com/openMVG/openMVG/tree/master/src/openMVG_Samples
-4. Use the tested robust solver as bootstrapping for Incremental SfM As I said yesterday and as you have notice, OpenMVG is having two SfM pipeline (the v1 close to my Accv2012 paper and v2 closer to what people do today to make the pipeline a bit faster)
+4. Bootstrapping for Incremental SfM
+OpenMVG is having two SfM pipeline
+(the v1 close to my Accv2012 paper and v2 closer to what people do today to make the pipeline a bit faster)